KUJP-code/seasonal/README.md

 # Stuff I can already do

-- Create a basic User controller so I can actually see a non-login page
 - Add the nav bar and style it to match the real site
+    - Stick the nav bar to the top of the screen